FrankN88/FrankN88-first_milestone_new/README.md

     -   #### First Time Visitor Goals
         1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the restaurant and its main features.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content and products.
-        3. As a First Time Visitor, I want to look for feedbacks and menu to understand what their users think of them.
-I also want to locate their social media links to see their followings on social media to determine how reliable and popular they are.
+        3. As a First Time Visitor, I want to find feedback and the menu to understand what their users think of them.
+I also want to locate their social media links to see their followings on social media in order to determine how reliable and popular they are.

     -   #### Returning Visitor Goals
-        1. As a Returning Visitor, I want to find information new imported products and changes in the menu.
+        1. As a Returning Visitor, I want to find information about new imported products and changes to the menu.
-        2. As a Returning Visitor, I want to find the best way to get in contact with the restaurant with any questions I may have or simply to secure a seat.
+        2. As a Returning Visitor, I want to find the best way to get in contact with the restaurant with any questions I may have or simply to secure a table.
         3. As a Returning Visitor, I want to find community links.

     -   #### Frequent User Goals
         1. As a Frequent User, I want to check to see if there are any newly added features regarding the kitchen.
-        2. As a Frequent User, I want to check to see if there are any updates in the wines and spirits list.
+        2. As a Frequent User, I want to check to see if there are any updates to the wines and spirits list.
-        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or discounts or special events.
+        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or discounts or notified about special events.

     -   #### Site Owner Goals
         1. Increasing the overall restaurant reputation and awareness.
         2. Give an immediate overview of the place, its main features, products and other important information.
-        3. Increase percentage of in stores sales made with new imported products and in the future also on line sales.
+        3. Increase percentage of in-store sales made with new imported products and, in the future, also online sales.
-        4. Gaining a better understanding of the audience by checking their feedbacks both via the website and social networks.
+        4. Gain a better understanding of the audience by checking their feedback both via the website and social networks.
-        5. Consequently increase social mentions and blog with regularity in order to keep the attention high.
+        5. Consequently, increase social mentions and post with regularity in order to keep attention high.
         6. Allow potential customers to fill out a contact form, sign up for the email list, visit the physical location, or simply give the restaurant a phone call.
         7. Make the website as accessible as possible.
         8. Use reviews to increase customer satisfaction.